Ajsalemo/container-apps-elx-cpu-and-memory-deployments/README.md

-# container-apps-elx-cpu-deployments
+# container-apps-elx-cpu-and-memory-deployments
-Various ways to define CPU limits for containers - locally, and on Container Apps
+Various ways to define CPU and memorylimits for containers - locally, and on Container Apps

 ## Local usage